vesoft-inc/nebula-java/examples/src/main/java/README.md

 ```

 * ScanVertexInPartExample
-Scan tag of student in a space, you need to insert some data before use it.
+Scan tag of student in a space.
+You need to insert some data before use it, or you can just run `GraphClientExample`, which will insert some data.
 The schema looks as follows
 ```
 CREATE TAG student(name string, age int, gender string);